 - Long term use of medications known to cause bone loss (i.e., prednisone, seizure medications, diuretics and Depo-Provera contraceptive injections).

 During a comprehensive examination with DXA, you will lie comfortably still on a padded table while the DXA unit scans two or more areas, usually the hip and spine.
 Unlike typical X-ray machines, radiation exposure during bone densitometry is extremely low, less than the radiation exposure during a coast-to-coast airline flight.
 The entire process takes only minutes to complete, depending on the number of sites scanned.
 It involves no injections or invasive procedures, and you may remain fully clothed.

 Preparing for Bone Densitometry

-Similar to household scales, each DEXA machine has different calibration and sometimes different physics.
+Similar to household scales, each DXA machine has different calibration and sometimes different physics.
 Patients benefit from follow-up on the same unit.